Datacatchr/Datacatchr/README.md

 # DataCatchr

 ## Project Description
 What if you could own your data, and use it gain greater insight into your life?
-There is a gap that exists between spreadsheets .
 We are building the tools to let you track what is most uniquely important to you.

 ## Table of Contents